thunderrabbit/mankind-project-japan/content/themenswork.md

 3 weeks: 20,000 yen

 ACT NOW.
-There are only 12 spots per cohort.
-Enter your email to get payment information.
+Don't miss the chance to get the wisdom of men who have already been there.

 {{< mailchimp_small >}}